fare/better-stories/README.md

 Better Stories, Better Languages (What Would Alyssa P. Hacker Do?)
 ==================================================================

-This talk will be presented at LambdaConf 2017.
+This talk was presented at LambdaConf 2017.
 It is based on my presentation of the same name, initially a lightning talk at ILC'2009, then grown into a presentation at Bay Area Lispers 2009,